Sending Office: Honorable Kevin Yoder

 Dear Secretary Azar,

-We write today to demand that you immediately rescind the directive of Health Resources and Services Administration (HRSA) Administrator George Sigounas to the Organ Procurement and Transplantation Network (OPTN) dated July 31, 2018.
+We write today to urge that you immediately rescind the directive of Health Resources and Services Administration (HRSA) Administrator George Sigounas to the Organ Procurement and Transplantation Network (OPTN) dated July 31, 2018.
 The directive requires

 OPTN to implement a new policy for the allocation and distribution of livers from deceased donors and halt implementation of the liver distribution and allocation policy that was approved by the OPTN/United Network for Organ Sharing (UNOS) Board of Directors